mysqljs/mysql/Readme.md

 * Objects are turned into `key = 'val'` pairs.
 Nested objects are cast to strings.
 * `undefined` / `null` are converted to `NULL`
+* `NaN` / `Infinity` are left as-is.
+MySQL does not support these, and trying to insert them as values will trigger MySQL errors until they implement support.

 If you paid attention, you may have noticed that this escaping allows you to do neat things like this: